Quick Verdict

 There is a category of cost that does not appear in any standard automation pricing comparison: the risk that the platform itself changes in a way that materially affects your cost or operational continuity.

-Zapier has increased prices and restructured task counting twice since 2021.
-The most significant change: the introduction of a “Premium Apps” tier that placed several high-value integrations behind higher-cost plans, effectively increasing the cost for organizations using those integrations without formally changing the advertised price.
+Zapier has increased prices and restructured task counting multiple times since 2021.
+The most consequential change: the introduction of a “Premium Apps” tier that placed several high-value integrations behind higher-cost plans, effectively increasing costs for organizations using those integrations without formally changing the advertised base price.
+Zapier has also restructured what counts as a “task” to include certain operations previously unbilled a change that affected cost projections built on earlier documentation.

-Make rebranded from Integromat in 2022, with pricing changes that affected legacy plan holders.
-The transition was managed reasonably well, but organizations that had built cost projections on Integromat pricing found those projections invalidated.
+Make rebranded from Integromat in 2022, with pricing and plan structure changes that affected legacy plan holders.
+The transition was managed with reasonable notice, but organizations that had built 12-month cost projections on Integromat pricing found those projections invalidated.

 How to price platform risk into your decision:

-For SaaS platforms (Zapier, Make): Maintain complete workflow documentation — not just configuration screenshots but written descriptions of what each automation does, what data it uses, and what it produces.
+For SaaS platforms (Zapier, Make): Maintain complete workflow documentation, not just configuration screenshots, but written descriptions of what each automation does, what data it processes, and what it produces.
 This documentation is the primary mitigation against platform risk: it makes rebuilding possible regardless of what changes.

 For n8n (self-hosted): Maintain current exports of all workflows in n8n’s JSON export format.
-Keep your n8n version pinned to a tested release and document the process for upgrading.
-The self-hosted model provides the highest platform risk protection — you control the infrastructure, and the code is open source.
+Keep your n8n version pinned to a tested release and document the upgrade procedure.
+The self-hosted model provides the highest platform risk protection, you control the infrastructure, and the codebase is publicly accessible.

-The under-discussed risk of n8n: Technical key-person dependency.
-If the person who set up and understands your n8n instance leaves your organization, you may find yourself with production workflows running on infrastructure nobody knows how to maintain.
-This is not a risk that appears in pricing comparisons, but it is a real operational risk we observed in one of the two n8n implementations in our research.
+The n8n key-person risk: If the team member who configured and understands your n8n instance leaves the organization, you may find production workflows running on infrastructure nobody else can maintain.
+This is not a risk that appears in pricing comparisons, but it is an operational risk documented across multiple independent practitioner accounts.
+[3][4] Mitigation: documentation standards, runbooks, and cross-training before deployment not after.

 The Complexity Ceiling: Where Each Platform Breaks Down